Crashed-cpu/1st-python-project/README.md

 All contributions will be thoroughly reviewed to maintain the originality and integrity of the project.

 ## Samples
-I have provided sample files to test if you want to after setup.
+I have provided sample files of different types to test if you want to after setup.